 Emotionally Abusive Parents

-It has been found that emotionally abusive men display post traumatic stress disorder that can be the cause of aggression as well as the effect.
+It has been found that emotionally abusive men experience post-traumatic stress disorder that can be the cause as well as the effect of aggression.

 Documentary Burning the Soul Dealing with Emotional Abuse raises and explains these issues along with psychological effects of emotional abuse.
 There are various examples of emotional abuse, including experts' commentary.
 You can find out what is mental violence as well as all about other aspects of abuse in this documentary available on Amazon.